ay-lab/FitHiChIP/README.md

 1) Parameters.txt: a file listing the parameters used for current execution.

+2) TimingProfile.txt: If the parameter (G.3) is 1, this file lists the time taken for individual steps.

-2) HiCPro_Matrix_BinSize"BINSIZE": If the parameters (B) and (C) are empty, this folder contains the interaction matrix files generated from the input valid pairs file.
+3) HiCPro_Matrix_BinSize"BINSIZE": If the parameters (A.2) and (A.3) are empty, this folder
+contains the interaction matrix files generated from the input valid pairs file.
 The interaction matrix files are "MatrixHiCPro_abs.bed" and "MatrixHiCPro.matrix".

 	CIS interactions are also dumped separately in the file "*.interactions.initial.bed".

-	According to the distance thresholds "l" and "h" specified in the parameters (C.2) and (C.3), a directory L_"l"_U"u" is created within this folder.
+	According to the distance thresholds "l" and "h" specified in the parameters (C.3) and (C.4), a directory L_"l"_U"u" is created within this folder.
 	A file "*.cis.interactions.DistThr.bed" within this directory contains the CIS interactions filtered within the specified distance thresholds.

-3) The folder "NormFeatures" contains features computed for individual genomic intervals (with respect to the specified bin size).
+3) "NormFeatures": This folder contains features computed for individual genomic intervals / bins
+(with respect to the specified bin size).

-	Specifically, the file "*.AllBin_CompleteFeat.bed" is of the following format:
+	User may look at the file "*.AllBin_CompleteFeat.bed" specifically.
+The file is of the following format:

-		Columns 1 to 3 denote the chromosome interval.
+		Columns 1 to 3: chromosome interval.

-		Column 4 denote its coverage
+		Column 4: Coverage of this interval (number of reads mapped onto it)

-		Column 5 denotes whether this interval belongs to a peak segment (1) or non-peak segment (0) where the reference peak information is provided as the parameter (D) of the configuration file.
+		Column 5: denotes whether this interval belongs to a peak segment (1) or non-peak segment (0).

-		Column 6 denotes the bias of this interval, obtained by coverage normalization technique.
+		Here, the peak information is with respect to the parameter (A.4) of the configuration file.

+		Column 6: Bias value of this interval.
+Computed either by coverage specific bias correction, or the ICE specific bias normalization, according to the value of the parameter (E.2).

 		Columns 7 and 8 denote the mappability and GC contents, respectively, for the current interval.

 4) The folders FitHiChIP_"INTTYPE"_b"BINSIZE"_L"LowDistThr"_U"UppDistThr" contain the results for different types of interactions, subject to the specified bin size, and the distance thresholds specified.

-		INTTYPE: interaction type: can be either ALL2ALL (interaction among all segments), Peak2Peak (interactions between two peaks), Peak2NonPeak (interactions between a peak and a non-peak), and Peak2ALL (interactions involving a peak segment - the other end can be a peak or a non-peak).
+		INTTYPE: interaction type: Have one of the following values:

+				ALL2ALL (when the parameter (C.1) = 4)

+				Peak2Peak (when the parameter (C.1) = 1)

+				Peak2NonPeak (when the parameter (C.1) = 2)

+				Peak2ALL (when the parameter (C.1) = 3)

+		Within this folder, a directory structure of the following naming pattern is created:

+			P2PBckgr_[UseP2PBackgrnd]/[BiasType]

+			Where:

+				[UseP2PBackgrnd]: Value of the parameter (D.2)

+				[BiasType]: String of either "Coverage_Bias" or "ICE_Bias", according to the value of parameter (E.2).

-		Within each directory, following files and folders exist:
+			4.1) Within this generic directory structure, following files and folders are created:

-			4.1) Interactions.bed: File depicting the interactions among different segments (according to the criteria of peak / non-peak / all employed).

-			4.2) Interactions.sortedGenDist.bed: The interactions are sorted in increasing order of distance between the interacting segments.
+				4.1.1) Interactions.bed: All contacts among the selected pairs of segments (depending upon the value of INTTYPE).

+				4.1.2) Interactions.sortedGenDist.bed: Above contacts are sorted by increasing genomic distance.
+Used as an input to the custom FitHiC implementation.

-			4.3) FitHiC_EqOccBin: If the options (C.6) and (C.7) are set 0 (please refer to the section "Execution"), this folder contains the significant interactions generated by FitHiC when no bias correction is used.
+				4.1.3) FitHiC/BinomDistr: If the option (E.1) = 0, this folder contains the significant interactions generated by Naive FitHiC method (without any bias correction technique).

+				4.1.4) FitHiC_BiasCorr_Resid_0_EqOcc_1/BinomDistr: this folder is created when (E.1) = 1.

+				Directory structure within the folders (4.1.3) and (4.1.4) are similar.
+Following files and folders reside within this directory:

+						A) Bin_Info.log: File listing the bins employed in FitHiChIP (equal occupancy bins)

+						B) configuration.txt: list of configuration parameters for FitHiChIP

-				4.3.1) Bin_Info.log: File listing the bins employed in FitHiC 4.3.2) *.interactions_FitHiCPass1.bed: Lists all interactions along with their probabilities, P and Q values.
+						C) PREFIX.interactions_FitHiC.bed: Lists all interactions along with their probabilities, p and q values, computed using the FitHiChIP method.

-				4.3.3) *.interactions_FitHiCPass1_FILTER.bed: Lists the significant interactions by applying an FDR threshold (Q value threshold) of 0.01
+						D) PREFIX.interactions_FitHiC_Q*.bed: Lists the significant interactions according to the specified q-value significance threshold.

-				4.3.4) *.interactions_FitHiCPass1_FILTER_WashU.bed: The significant interactions are converted to this text file, which can be used for display on WashU epigenome browser.
+						E) PREFIX.interactions_FitHiC_Q*_WashU.bed: Significant interactions are converted to this text file, for display on WashU epigenome browser.

-			4.4) FitHiC_EqOccBin_BiasCorr_"biaslowthr"_"biashighthr"_b"0/1"_e"0/1": This directory is generated when any of the options (C.6) and (C.7) is 1.

-					If option (C.6) = 1, the folder name has '-b1' as a substring.
-					If option (C.7) = 1, the folder name has '-e1' as a substring.

-					Contents of this folder are similar to the folder "FitHiC_EqOccBin"
+						F) Merge_Nearby_Interactions: Directory containing the output of merging nearby interactions (if the parameter (F.1) = 1).

 Contact